 UK retailers face Christmas nightmare with fresh lockdown

-[LONDON] UK retailers face a Christmas disaster after the government ordered non-essential stores across England to shut for four weeks just as the busiest shopping season of the year was getting under way.
+UK RETAILERS face a Christmas disaster after the government ordered non-essential stores across England to shut for four weeks just as the busiest shopping season of the year was getting under way.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg